How To Clear Blocked Drains – DIY

 How to clear blocked drains?
-Whether it’s a small house or a big home with the whole family, kitchen and bathroom sinks can get clogged any time.
-Considering the amount of waste that gets flushed, it’s only understandable that residue will get trapped in the drains from time to time, and you should be prepared to clear a blocked drain pipe, sink, or toilet when it happens.
+Whether it’s a small house or a big home with the whole family, kitchen and bathroom sinks can get clogged at any time.
+Considering the amount of waste that gets flushed down household pipes, it’s only understandable that residue will get trapped in the drains from time to time, and you should be prepared to clear a blocked drain pipe, sink, or toilet when it happens.
 If you’re having guests over, it’s even more important to know how to handle a holiday plumbing issue!

-Draining a blocked drain can be partial or full-on.
+The methods for draining a blocked drain depends on whether the clog is partial or full-on.
 The former, or partial clog, will allow at least some water down the drain.
 The latter, however, means the drains are fully blocked and no water is going down at all.

 Refresh your drains with soda!

 Ever heard that a nail put in a glass of soda will dissolve and eventually disappear with time?
 It’s true.
-This may take you by surprise – soda is great for vanquishing a clog o your drains.
-This is even more effective than many commercial clog removers as they are packed with strong dissolving agents.
+This may take you by surprise – soda is great for vanquishing a clog in your drains.
+It can even be more effective than many commercial clog removers packed with strong dissolving agents.

-Get started with a two-liter bottle of soda.
-Let it acclimate to room temperature before you can use it.
-Pour the soda down the drain and let it fizz for a moment, working its corrosive power for up to an hour or two depending on the strength of the clog.
+Get started with a two-liter bottle of room-temperature soda.
+Pour the lukewarm soda down the drain and let it fizz for a moment, working its corrosive power for up to an hour or two depending on the strength of the clog.
 Then run hot water to wash everything down.

 This is an easy DIY method of unclogging a blocked drain pipe.
 The high temperatures in hot boiling water should be able to do the work.

-Notice that hardened grease and soap residue are some of the most common substances that build up over time and clog your drainage pipes.
-That’s why you might be surprised to find your kitchen or bathroom sink clogged even after you’ve been so careful as not to let any solid substances in it.
+Hardened grease and soap residue are some of the most common substances that build up over time and clog your drainage pipes.
+That’s why you might be surprised to find your kitchen or bathroom sink clogged even after you’ve been so careful about not washing down food particles or chunks of bar soap.

-Caveat: Don’t use hot boiling water to unclog a PVC pipe – the heat could loosen cause the joints of the PVC to loosen.
+Caveat: Don’t use hot boiling water to unclog a PVC pipe – the heat could cause the joints of the PVC to loosen.
 This will result in additional cost due to repairs, but it’s easy to avoid: Just check under your sink beforehand.
-Neither should you pour boiling water into a porcelain sink bowl directly, it can crack.
+Neither should you pour boiling water into a porcelain sink bowl directly, as it can crack.
 Be sure to pour the water straight down the drain.

 Use vinegar and baking soda to remove clogs